kalekdev/uni/semester-1/lineare-algebra/notes.typ

 Matrix multiplication is usually not commutative, however always associative and distributive.

-== Eliminationsmatrix (aka Protokolmatrix)
-Matrix used for tracking the process of Gaussian elimination.
-The LHS / RHS multiplied by the elimination matrix results in the current state of the elimination!

-It starts as the identity matrix, then the scalar by which another row was multiplied by before adding is written in the position of the currently eliminated variable of the row it was added to.
-*Caution*: when swapping rows, do NOT forget adjusting the Elimination Matrix accordingly, by simply swapping all non diagonal values in the rows.

 == Inverse
 The inverse of a matrix $bold(A)$ is denoted as $bold(A^(-1))$, which reverses the transformation of space represented by matrix $bold(A)$.
 Therefore $bold(A A^(-1) = I)$.